-How do we implement Virtual – Immersive – Learning?
+How do we implement Virtual – Immersive – Learn-by-Doing?
 What technologies should we consider?
-Virtual reality?
-It checks off all the boxes, or does it?

 This is exciting.
-But, technology alone is not a solution, we need a complete platform.
-Otherwise, it’s not a sound investment.
+But, technology alone is not a solution, ideally we need a complete platform to make it a strategic investment.

 Because learners are being placed in authentic situations within an experiential learning environment, you can measure how they are doing, where they struggle, and where they succeed.
 To do this effectively, the interactive software must be built from the ground up to collect and measure outcomes.
 With measurement in place, we can deploy a complete learning engine.

-Such a platform has application across diverse areas such as education, clinical training, sales training, patient coaching, role playing, talent development, and employee performance.
+Such a platform can have application across diverse areas such as education, clinical training, leadership development, sales training, patient coaching, role playing, talent development, and employee performance.